modesttree/Projeny/README.md

 The CubeMover-Windows folder is new, and now has the familiar Assets directory.
 It also contains a bunch of folders within it such as CubeMover, CommonShapeMover, etc.

-To actually run our project, open the CubeMover-Windows folder in Unity (or run `prj --project CubeMover --openUnity`) and then open the scene at CubeMover/CubeMain.
+To actually run our project, open the CubeMover-Windows folder in Unity and then open the scene at CubeMover/CubeMain.
 After running it you should see the cube move around while changing colors.

 So where did all these files come from?
-The answer is directory links (aka windows junctions aka symbolic links).
+The answer is 'directory links' (aka windows junctions aka symbolic links).
 All of these new folders are not really folders in themselves but instead they are simply links to existing folders somewhere else.

 In fact, if you're using source control, the entire CubeMover-Windows directory should be excluded from it (by using a .gitignore file, a .svnignore, .p4ignore, or whatever ignore method applies to the source control you're using).
-See the sample projects for an example .gitignore file, or [here](https://github.com/modesttree/projeny/blob/master/Templates/customProjectRootSvnIgnore) for an example subversion ignore file
+If you're using subversion or git, this will happen automatically when you initialize your project (otherwise, you will have to make sure to add the ignore files yourself).

 We do this because the contents of the CubeMover-Windows folder does not itself contain any real content.
-It simply contains temporary files generated by unity (such as the Library folder) and directory links to other directories that actually contain the content.
+It simply contains temporary files generated by Unity (such as the Library folder) and directory links to other directories that actually do contain content.

 The directories containing the actual content can be found in the UnityPackages directory.
-This is where you will find the CubeMover, CommonShapeMover, and Projeny folders that we see linked to underneath the assets directory.
+This is where you will find the CubeMover and CommonShapeMover folders that we see linked to underneath the assets directory.

 But how does Projeny know which packages to use for the CubeMover project?
-For this it reads from a configuration file which can be found at CubeMover/Project.yaml.
+For this it reads from a configuration text file, which can be found at CubeMover/ProjenyProject.yaml.
 If you open this file it should read as follows:

 ```
-[Config]
-    packages:
+AssetsFolder:
-        CubeMover
+    - CubeMover
-        CommonShapeMover
+    - CommonShapeMover
 ```

-Here we see the list of packages to include for this project underneath the "packages" setting.
-This file is all that's required to create a new project with Projeny.
-You simply need to add a new directory underneath the UnityProjects directory with the name of your new project, then create a Project.yaml file that contains the list of packages that you wish to include in this project  (also, if you're using source control, don't forget to include the ignore file to avoid submitting the generated folders)
+Here we see the list of packages to include for this project underneath the setting "AssetsFolder".

+Most of the time however, you will not need to edit this file directly.
+Instead, you can use projeny's built-in unity plugin to manipulate this file.
+You can try this by opening the CubeMover project in Unity, then clicking the menu item `Projeny -> Package Manager...`.
+This window will be be explained in more detail in the following sections.

 ## <a id="advantages"></a>Advantages of Using Projeny

 #### <a id="shared-files"></a>1 - Shared files between projects

 By using directory links, you can have multiple unity projects all using the same package folders, without needing to copy and paste each package per project.
-You can change a file such as a prefab or a C# file, and that change will apply to all other projects that are using it as well
+You can change a file such as a prefab or a C# file, and that change will be applied to all other projects that are using it as well

 Previously, the best way to share code between different unity projects was to put the code into a DLL and then output that DLL to all the Unity Projects that you want to use it in.
 This works ok but has a number of <a href="#dllgotchas">gotchas</a> that make this approach difficult to do correctly.

 Want to just test one part of your game without needing to fire up the entire project?
 Just create another unity project and reference only the parts of the game you want to test.

 To see this in action, do the following:
-* Execute `upm --project SphereMover --updateLinks` (or the shortened form `upm -p SphereMover -ul`)
 * Open unity then open the project at UnityProjects/SphereMover/SphereMover-Windows
+* Open another copy of unity then open the project at UnityProjects/CubeMover/CubeMover-Windows
-* Open the scene named SphereMain
+* Open the scene named SphereMain in the first unity and the scene CubeMain in the second unity
-* Run this - you should see the sphere move around and change colors.
+* If you run them you should see the shapes move and change colors
 * The script used here to move both the Sphere here and the Cube in the CubeMover project is the same, and can be found in the shared package CommonShapeMover.

-Or as another (more interesting) example:
-* Execute `upm --project AllMovers --updateLinks` (or the shortened form `upm -p AllMovers -ul`)
-* Open up the unity project at UnityProjects/AllMovers/AllMovers-Windows
+* Then, as a further example, open up the unity project at UnityProjects/AllMovers/AllMovers-Windows
 * Run the scene AllMovers
-* You should see both the cube and sphere in the same scene.
+* You should see both the cube and sphere in the same scene
-* This is achieved by sharing the prefab for both the cube and the sphere across all these projects.
+* This works because these three projects all have some shared packages.
+Note that this allows sharing code as well prefabs (ie. the cube and the sphere prefabs), scenes, etc.

-#### <a id="organization"></a>2 - Organization and re-usability
+#### <a id="organization"></a>2 - Package Organization and Asset Store integration

-You can more easily manage many different unity packages that you've created yourself, but also those packages that you've installed through the asset store.
-You can build up a big collection of packages that you've purchased through the asset store and placed in your UnityPackages directory, and then easily include or exclude those in your Unity projects by simply selecting or not selecting them in the Project.yaml file for each project.
+Projeny allows you to much more easily manage many different unity packages that you've created yourself, but also those packages that you've installed through the asset store.

+You can build up a big collection of packages that you've purchased through the asset store and added to your UnityPackages directory, and then easily include or exclude those in your purchased assets by simply selecting or not selecting them in each project.
+Projeny can also be used to easily upgrade/downgrade installed asset store packages all through a simple GUI interface.
+See <a href="#managing-assetstore-assets">this section</a> for more details on managing asset store packages through projeny.

 #### <a id="platform-switching"></a>3 - Near instant platform switching

-You might also have noticed above that there is multiple ProjectSettings folders.
-One underneath CubeMover and another underneath CubeMover-Windows.
+You might be wondering why the projects that you've been dealing with are all marked with the suffix '-Windows'.
+Or why there are multiple ProjectSettings folders that appear after you run the --init command as described above (One underneath CubeMover and another underneath CubeMover-Windows)

-The reason for this is to allow Projeny to create separate unity project directories for each platform, so that we can jump instantly from one platform to another without needing to wait for unity to process all the assets.
+The reason for this is to allow Projeny to create entirely separate unity project directories for each platform.
+This allows us to jump instantly from one platform to another without needing to wait for unity to process all the assets.

-In the example above, we have only initialized the windows unity project "CubeMover-Windows" but we can also create "CubeMover-iOS", "CubeMover-Android", etc. by opening these platforms for this project.
+In the examples above, we have only initialized the windows unity project "CubeMover-Windows" but we can also create "CubeMover-iOS", "CubeMover-Android", etc. by opening these platforms for this project.

 When that occurs, Projeny will create a directory link to the main ProjectSettings directory so that we can have all these different platform-specific projects use the same unity project settings.